raml2html/raml2html/README.md

 A big thank you goes out to everyone who helped with the project, our [contributors](https://github.com/kevinrenskers/raml2html/graphs/contributors) and everyone who took the time to report issues and give feedback.

+## To do
+This project is still very much a work in progress, but the output is quite usable already.

+* Template options (for example to turn off side bar navigation)
+* Finish HTML output, currently there's still some stuff missing (like securedBy and headers)
+* Different templates (for example render to Markdown to create awesome README's)

 ## License